midhunkalarikkal/FullDomain/Notes/js.md

 ## `Closure` ##
 ================
-When a function "remembers" the variables from its lexical scope, even after the outer function has finished execution.
+When a function "remembers" the variables and function (basically anything in the outer function) from its lexical scope, even after the outer function has finished execution.

 it is because the the function is binded with its local memory and the lexical environment of its parents memory